An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 Thus, if the text of Mattioli were encrypted by a simple substitution, this text would immediately become illegible, but the character pair plot as shown on this page would look identical to the one for the plain text (apart from the character labels).

-This clearly demonstrates that it is not possible to apply a simple substitution to the FSG transcription of the Voynich MS text, and come up with meaningful Latin.
+This clearly demonstrates that it is not possible to apply a simple substitution to the FSG transliteration of the Voynich MS text, and come up with meaningful Latin.
 Many character combinations will be missing.
 To visualise this, the following figure presents the two plots of the ratios, where the one for Latin and for the Voynich MS text (in FSG) are shown side by side.

 |Mattioli, Latin||Voynich MS, FSG|